 Discovery of differentially expressed serum miRNAs in PD patients and controls

 In the discovery phase of this project we performed a miRNA microarray analysis employing serum samples from a subset of PD patients and control individuals participating in the ParkWest study[11].
-We performed small RNA isolation on serum from 16 drug naïve PD patients and eight control individuals (Table 1), and following quality-control the RNA samples were analyzed using Affymetrix GeneChip® miRNA 4.0 arrays Using ANOVA we identified 23 human miRNAs (19 mature and 3 pre-miRNAs) with a fold change of 1.4 and a p-value cutoff of <0.05 (Supplemental Table 2).
+We performed small RNA isolation on serum from 16 drug naïve PD patients and eight control individuals (Table 1), and following quality-control the RNA samples were analyzed using Affymetrix GeneChip® miRNA 4.0 arrays.
+Using ANOVA we identified 23 human miRNAs (19 mature and 3 pre-miRNAs) with a fold change of 1.4 and a p-value cutoff of <0.05 (Supplemental Table 2).
 We selected a relatively low fold-change and p-value cutoff score to ensure that we captured a comprehensive list of differentially expressed miRNAs within the discovery phase of the project.

 Confirmation of the differentially expressed miRNAs

 As miRNA microarray screening may give rise to false positives the 24 serum samples used for the microarray screen were subjected to qRT-PCR assays using scaRNA17 as a reference small RNA and cel-miR-39-3p as a spike-in control.
+The spike-in control was included to ensure the recovery of total small RNA was consistent across serum samples.
 From the 23 putative miRNAs in the discovery phase we confirmed that human mature miRNAs hsa-miR-335-5p, hsa-miR-3613-3p, and hsa-miR-6865-3p (PARKmiRs) were significantly upregulated in the 16 PD patients as compared to the eight control individuals suggesting that the three PARKmiRs may represent a miRNA signature that can distinguish PD serum samples from control serum samples (Fig. 1A).

 Verification of the PARKmiRs in a large longitudinal cohort

-For the verification phase of this project we employed a qRT-PCR-based approach using 346 ParkWest serum samples (182 control and 164 newly-diagnosed, drug-naïve PD patients) (Table 1) and found that a combination of three PARKmiRs (hsa-miR-335-5p, hsa-miR-3613-3p, hsa-miR-6865-3p) were robust s of PD.
+For the verification phase of this project we employed a qRT-PCR-based approach using 346 ParkWest serum samples (182 control and 164 newly-diagnosed, drug-naïve PD patients) (Table 1) and found that a combination of three PARKmiRs (hsa-miR-335-5p, hsa-miR-3613-3p, hsa-miR-6865-3p) were robust classifiers of PD.
 Indeed, Receiver Operating Characteristic (ROC) curve analysis shows that the combinations, hsa-miR-335-5p/hsa-miR-3613-3p (AUC 0.90, 95% CI 0.87 to 0.94), hsa-miR-335-5p/hsa-miR-6865-3p (AUC 0.90, 95% CI 0.87 to 0.93), miR-335-5p/miR-3613-3p/miR-6865-3p (AUC 0.90, 95% CI 0.87 to 0.94), and to a lesser extent hsa-miR-3613-3p/hsa-miR-6865-3p (AUC 0.74, 95% CI 0.69 to 0.80), can distinguish PD serum from control serum at the time of diagnosis (Fig. 1B-1F).

 Validation of the PARKmiRs in an independent cohort